gabotechs/dep-tree/README.md

 </td></tr></tbody></table>

+## Motivation

+Large code bases with a lot of people working on them can get... complex.
+Maintaining organization and consistency across the project is crucial for scaling and maintaining it.

+Luckily, the community has come up with very useful tools for enforcing this:
+- We have **type checkers** for statically ensuring correct interaction between pieces.
+- We have **linters** for improving code quality and consistency.
+- We have **formatters** for ensuring consistent format across the code base.
+- but what about file structure and file dependency management...

+Dep Tree is a tool that covers that last point.
+It helps developers maintain the project structure organized and consistent in its life-cycle, ensuring that nobody breaks this "harmony" by doing checks in CI systems.

 ## Dep Tree

 `dep-tree` is a cli tool that allows users to render their file dependency tree in the terminal, or